 Evaluating your sources is a crucial step of the research process.
 You need to evaluate carefully each source to determine its appropriateness and quality.

 It is particularly important to evaluation information that you find on the Web.
 Because there are no rules and anyone can post a page on the Web, you will have to determine whether the web site is of value.
-Go to Evaluating Web Sources for specific criteria used to analyze websites.
+Go to Evaluating Web Resources for specific criteria used to analyze websites.

 Use citation software to organize your own library of citations, incorporate quotes into your assignments, and compile reference lists (bibliographies) for your assignments.

 Please see our Citing and Citation Managers guide for more information.

 How to Write an Annotated Bibliography (Concordia University)

 How to Prepare an Annotated Bibliography: The Annotated Bibliography (Cornell University)